OllieMBM/LROverlay/README.md

 ## Help

-If you need help getting this script to work, feel free to ask for help on the [Line Rider Community Discord](https://discord.gg/H47JzZK)
+If you need help getting this script to work, feel free to ask for help on the [Line Rider Community Discord](https://discord.gg/H47JzZK) in #developing or contact me directly on discord (**Ollie#1153**)